We do not use hrs or days to tell us when to distill our wash we use a hydrometer, the reading needs to be 990-980 sg for the best results

-Yeast will go dormant in the cold, and referment as it warms up.
+Yeast will go dormant in the cold, and preferment as it warms up.

-Too much sugar will also cause a stuck ferment.
+Too much sugar will cause a stuck ferment.

 We use the thermometer at the top of the tower to maximize the collect and the percentage of the alcohol.